 - Jessica Jones Season Two – It’s expected that JJ will ramp up production for season two following The Defenders

 - Daredevil Season Three

 Somehow, we have gone from a simple 5-series event to a whole network of shows with no end in sight.
 With such strong secondary characters, there’s no doubt that we will one day see Misty Knight, Colleen Wing, and Trish Walker step forward into leading roles of some variety, whether it is a Daughters of the Dragon series, their own version of Heroes for Hire, or something else entirely.
-At this point, there are six seasons in development (Iron Fist, The Defenders, The Punisher, Jessica Jones, Daredevil, and Luke Cage) which will easily take us into 2018.
+At this point, there are five seasons in development (The Defenders, The Punisher, Jessica Jones, Daredevil, and Luke Cage) which will easily take us through 2018.

 Did you ever imagine that the Netflix corner of the Marvel Universe would go so far?
 Where do you hope it goes, as it continues to evolve and grow?
 Let us know in the comments!